stephaneVercouillieBMID/slate/source/workingVersion.html.md

 #### 3.2.1.3 Refresh Tokens

-As access tokens have short lifespan, refresh tokens are in order to take forward long-lived sessions
+As access tokens have short lifespan, there is a need for refresh tokens in order to take forward long-lived sessions.
+Basically, refresh tokens are used to obtain new access tokens.

 The Authentication Response includes a `code` parameter, a one-time authorization code that your server can exchange for an ID token.
 Your server makes this exchange by sending an HTPS `POST`request.
 The `POST` request is sent to the token endpoint, which you should retrieve from the [Discovery document](https://merchant.itsme.be/oidc/.well-known/openid-configuration) using the **token_endpoint** key.
 The following discussion assumes the endpoint is `https://merchant.itsme.be/oidc/token`.
 Please note that BMID only supports `private_key_jwt` as client authentication method.
 The `client_secret` authentication methods are not supported since they are considered less secure.